RankOrg - Developer Docs (Integrations, API & MCP)

 ## Publishing destinations

-Every RankOrg site publishes to one of these; the canonical URL points at the chosen destination.
+Every RankOrg site publishes to one destination.
+The canonical URL points at that destination so the same article does not compete with itself across domains.

-- **Hosted subdomain** (All plans, e.g. `yourname.rankgt.com`): The fastest path — a RankOrg-hosted blog on a *.rankgt.com subdomain with automatic TLS.
+- **Hosted subdomain** (e.g. `yourname.rankgt.com`): The fastest path — a RankOrg-hosted blog on a *.rankgt.com subdomain with automatic TLS.
 Live in seconds, no DNS changes.

-- **Custom domain** (Lite and up, e.g. `blog.yourdomain.com`): Point a subdomain at RankOrg with a single CNAME.
+- **Custom domain** (e.g. `blog.yourdomain.com`): Point a subdomain at RankOrg with a single CNAME.
 RankOrg issues TLS automatically and sets the canonical URL to your domain so there's no duplicate indexing.

-- **Proxy subpath** (Advanced, e.g. `yourdomain.com/blog/*`): Serve the blog under a path on your existing root domain (e.g. /blog) via a reverse proxy, so the content ranks on your primary domain's authority.
+- **Proxy subpath** (e.g. `yourdomain.com/blog/*`): Serve the blog under a path on your existing root domain (e.g. /blog) via a reverse proxy, so the content ranks on your primary domain's authority.

 ## WordPress integration